 Healthcare Reform 101

-If you are interested in becoming a CSI, start asking questions now.
+If you are interested in becoming a crime scene investigator (CSI), start asking questions now.
 If you want to work as a CSI in a specific city or county, contact the police department or sheriff’s department and ask whether the local CSIs are trained as police officers or civilian CSIs.
-In many areas, police officers “double duty” as CSIs, spending the rest of their time doing police work.
+In many areas, police officers do double duty as CSIs, spending the rest of their time doing police work.

 If you decide to train as a police officer, you will likely need several years of experience before you can apply to work as a CSI.